RSS icon Email icon Bullet (black)

 There’s construction activity at the St. Louis Hills Office Center, that magnificent multi-story mid-century modern building at the merge of Watson and Chippewa in St. Louis Hills.

 I am sooo happy to have been dead wrong about the fate of this building when I first began reporting on it in June 2007.
-Catch up on the story and see pictures of how it once looked and demolition here.
+See pictures of how it once looked.

 After the demolition of the parking garage ell of the building was completed in early 2008, this building sat ignored and forlorn.
 But considering all the controversy between the St. Louis Hills Neighborhood Association and the owner, it was feeling like no news was bad news.
 So when construction work began anew by ripping things off the building, I assumed the fat lady was powdering her nose in the green room in preparation for heading to the stage to begin singing.